 1) A parody or spoof (à la “Divorce Dance”)

-2) Cute (like cat or baby videos) or funny (people doing something terribly wrong—“fail” videos)
+2) Cute (like a cat or baby videos) or funny (people doing something terribly wrong—“fail” videos)

 3) Did that just happen?
 (Shock value)